Recognition of same-sex unions in Vietnam: Background

-Legal situation
+Restrictions

 Article 64 of the Constitution of Vietnam adopted in 1992 stated that: "The family is the cell of society.
 The State protects marriage and the family.
 Marriage shall conform to the principles of free consent, progressive union, monogamy, and equality between husband and wife.
 Parents have the responsibility to bring up their children into good citizens.
 Children and grandchildren have the duty to show respect to and look after their parents and grandparents.
 The State and society shall recognise no discrimination among children."
 Article 36(1) of the 2013 Vietnamese Constitution is similar, reading:

-While the Constitution notes that men and women are equal in marriage and have the right to marry, it does not explicitly ban the recognition of same-sex marriages.
-The Institute for Studies of Society, Economy and Environment states that Article 36 does not stipulate that marriage is between a man and a woman and the "principle of monogamy" mentioned in the article also does not imply a ban on same-sex unions.